 - Metric: associate a desired metric with imported soils data.
 Click on the Add soil metric button to create a new metric to associate with your data if you haven't already set it up.

-Using a Soil Import Profile
+Using a Soil Import Profile to upload your soil data

 - Click on the Soil